OlyaOdjakova/OlyaOdjakova/README.md

 ## Heyy! 👋

-I'm Olya, dev with testing experience and an eye for detail, always ready to learn new skills 🚀
+I'm Olya, developer with testing experience and an eye for detail, always ready to learn new skills 🚀

 Currently building multiple projects :hourglass:   - stay tuned!